-- Financial assets, including debt instruments, that do not qualify for measurement at amortised cost; - Financial assets and financial liabilities that are held for trading; and - Financial assets for which the NZ Super Fund has not elected to recognise fair value gains and losses through other comprehensive income.
+- financial assets, including debt instruments, that do not qualify for measurement at amortised cost; and - financial assets and financial liabilities that are held for trading.

 This category includes investments in derivative financial instruments, listed equities, collective investment funds, insurance-linked investments, private equity and unconsolidated subsidiaries among others.
 These financial assets are either held for trading or are managed and have their performance evaluated on a fair value basis.